He has successfully completed assignments for several clients including the following:

-FCL follows the day to day record keeping and documentation requirements of the client.
-Usually a registered engineering log book of some form is required in which is recorded: day to day work notes, equipment setups and serial numbers, contact details of suppliers, sources of information (references to websites, textbooks, papers, equations etc.); test results summaries and calculations.
-These will be left with the client when FCL's engineer leaves.
-FCL's policy on note keeping is to record sufficiently detailed notes in such a way that tests, investigations etc. can be repeated reliably at a later date, perhaps after FCL has left.
+FCL follows the record keeping and documentation requirements of the client.
+Usually a traceable engineering log book of some form, physical or electronic, is required in which is recorded: day to day work notes, equipment setups and serial numbers, contact details of suppliers, sources of information (references to websites, textbooks, papers, equations etc.); test results summaries and calculations.
+This dataset is left with the client at the end of the contract.
+FCL's default policy on note keeping is to record sufficiently detailed notes in such a way that tests, investigations etc. can be repeated reliably at a later date, perhaps after the contract has ended.
 FCL has received many positive comments about the detail and quality of both its routine note keeping and the formal reports that it has produced.

 FCL regards the production of quality documentation as an essential part of its services to the client.
 FCL's documents are relevant, concise, free from rambling, repetition and unnecessary words.
 Opinions are not expressed without reliable evidence that the reader may follow up.
 Perhaps with the exception of Ohm's Law, no formula is stated without references to reputable text books and/or peer reviewed papers.
 FCL maintains high skill levels of the industry standard word processing, spreadsheet, graphics, drawing and other applications to support the documentation.
-Quite often a client's deliveries include well written and correctly configured and reviewed documents, which have been accepted.
-FCL has experience in writing most types of deliverable specifications (requirements, design proving, test, acceptance) for many types of equipment.
+Quite often a client's deliveries include well written and correctly configured and reviewed documents, accceptable to the customer.
+FCL has experience in writing most types of deliverable specification documents (requirements, design proving, test, acceptance) for many types of equipment.

 FCL respects the clients' proprietary work and always assumes the highest level of confidentiality.
 It will never release any of this information elsewhere without the explicit and unambiguous written permission from the owner.
 FCL is happy to sign any reasonably worded confidentiality, non-disclosure or similar agreement with the client.